orchestral/tenanti/README.md

 }
 ```

-Behind the scene, `$template` will contain the template database configuration fetch from `"database.connections.tenants"` (based on the first parameter `tenants`).
+Behind the scene, `$config` will contain the template database configuration fetch from `"database.connections.tenants"` (based on the first parameter `tenants`).
 We can dynamically modify the connection configuration and return the updated configuration for the tenant.

 ### Setting Default Database Connection